Public Safety Telecommunicators

 Operate telephone, radio, or other communication systems to receive and communicate requests for emergency assistance at 9-1-1 public safety answering points and emergency operations centers.
 Take information from the public and other sources regarding crimes, threats, disturbances, acts of terrorism, fires, medical emergencies, and other public safety matters.
 May coordinate and provide information to law enforcement and emergency response personnel.
 May access sensitive databases and other information sources as needed.
 May provide additional instructions to callers based on knowledge of and certification in law enforcement, fire, or emergency medical procedures.

-Sample of reported job titles: 911 Dispatcher, Communications Officer, Communications Operator, Communications Specialist, Dispatcher, Emergency Communications Dispatcher, Emergency Communications Operator (ECO), Police Dispatcher, Public Safety Dispatcher, Telecommunicator
+Sample of reported job titles: 911 Dispatcher, Communications Officer, Communications Operator, Communications Specialist, Emergency Communications Dispatcher, Emergency Communications Operator (ECO), Police Dispatcher, Public Safety Dispatcher, Telecommunicator

 Occupation-Specific Information